 - Threatening or taking a negative employment action (such as termination, demotion, denial of an employee benefit or privilege, or change in working conditions) or negative educational action (such as giving an unfair grade, withholding a letter of recommendation, or withholding assistance with any educational activity) or intentionally making the individual's job or academic work more difficult because sexual conduct is rejected.

 - The use or display in the classroom or workplace, including electronic, of pornographic or sexually harassing materials such as posters, photos, cartoons or graffiti without pedagogical justification.

 - Unwelcome sexual advances, repeated propositions or requests for a sexual relationship to an individual who has previously indicated that such conduct is unwelcome, or sexual gestures, noises, remarks, jokes, questions, or comments about a person's sexuality or sexual experience.
 Such conduct between peers must be sufficiently severe, persistent, or pervasive that it creates an educational or working environment that is hostile or abusive.
 A single incident involving severe misconduct may rise to the level of harassment.

 Additional examples are listed in the University’s Sexual Misconduct Policy.

 You should speak up.
-The best way to stop any kind of discrimination is to tell someone who is trained to hear complaints.
-Contact information for the University’s Trained Responders is below.
-Trained Responders will provide advice and assistance to Complainants and other individuals who contact them and help ensure that UST responds appropriately and in accordance with applicable law.
+The best way to stop any kind of discrimination is to tell someone who is an official with authority to institute corrective measures on behalf of St. Thomas.
+Contact information for some of the University's "Officials with Authority" is below.
+Officials with Authority will provide advice and assistance to reporting parties and other individuals who contact them and help ensure that St. Thomas responds appropriately and in accordance with applicable law.

 Title IX Coordinator